 Caruso Haviland has served as a board member of Dance USA/Philadelphia, and has worked on the organizational and exploratory committees of many other dance organizations.
 Prior to her work at Bryn Mawr College, Caruso Haviland founded the dance program at SUNY/Westchester Community College and taught in several colleges and universities including Temple University and The University of the Arts in Philadelphia.
 She has performed with companies in New York and Philadelphia, principally with Zero Moving Company under the direction of Hellmut Gottschild.
 She has also made numerous contributions to the Center’s website, including an introduction to the Susan Foster!
 Susan Foster! danceworkbook and a fall 2013 series on restaging in dance.

-Justin Witte is a visual artist and a 2004 Pew Fellow.
+Carol Antrom is a musician and a 1999 Pew Fellow.

 Aaron Landsman is a New York City-based playwright, actor, and teacher whose performance works combine formal experimentation and long-term community engagement.